alexandreroman/chess-ai/README.md

    ./mvnw spring-boot:run -Dspring-boot.run.profiles=<AI profile, see below>
    ```

-The application has been tested with Mistral AI, OpenAI, Gemma, and Llama.
+The application has been tested with Mistral AI, OpenAI, Gemma, Llama and Claude.
 Gemma and Llama are provided through [Groq Cloud](https://groq.com/)
 and its OpenAI compatible endpoint.

 Mistral AI is used by default: just set environment variable `MISTRALAI_API_KEY`.

 For OpenAI: set environment variable `OPENAI_API_KEY`.

+For Claude: set environment variable `ANTHROPIC_API_KEY`.

 For other AI models, you need a Groq API key, defined by the environment variable `GROQ_API_KEY`.